Kalman filters have been extremely useful in applications. Paul Zarchan and Howard Musoff say in the preface to their book on Kalman filtering

 When equations are strongly nonlinear, you have to use generalizations such as extended Kalman filters (EKF), unscented Kalman filters (UKF), and particle filters.
 These extensions are applicable to very wide class of problems but require more skill to formulate well.

-If you’d like to discuss applications of filtering in your project, please call at (832) 422-8646 or send me a note by clicking the button below.
+If you’d like to discuss applications of filtering in your project, please call or email to discuss your project.